opendistro-for-elasticsearch/alerting-kibana-plugin/README.md

 # Open Distro for Elasticsearch Alerting Kibana

-The Open Distro for Elasticsearch alerting Kibana plugin lets you manage your [Open Distro for Elasticsearch alerting plugin](https://github.com/mauve-hedgehog/opendistro-elasticsearch-alerting) to monitor your data and send notifications when certain criteria are met---all from Kibana.
+The Open Distro for Elasticsearch Alerting Kibana plugin lets you manage your [Open Distro for Elasticsearch alerting plugin](https://github.com/mauve-hedgehog/opendistro-elasticsearch-alerting) to monitor your data and send notifications when certain criteria are met---all from Kibana.

 # Highlights